-- Michael Burger leads a team that is at the forefront of domestic and international efforts to reduce greenhouse gas emissions and promote climate change adaptation through pollution control, resource management, land use planning and green finance.
+- Michael Burger is executive director of the Sabin Center for Climate Change Law.
+He oversees a team of attorneys working to combat climate change, focusing on legal strategies to reduce greenhouse gas emissions and promote climate change adaptation through pollution control, resource management, land use planning and green finance.

 - Mauricio Cárdenas focuses on energy and climate issues in Latin America.
 He previously served both as Colombia’s energy and finance minister.

-- Steve Cohen is an expert in environmental policy and sustainability management.
-He’s often tapped to speak on EPA regulations, New York City, US federal policy and education initiatives.
+- Steven Cohen, former executive director of the Earth Institute, is an expert in environmental policy and sustainability management.
+A former EPA official, he is often tapped to speak on federal, state and New York City environmental policies, and sustainability-education initiatives.

 - Jesse Coleman focuses on investment law and policy, natural resources, and the intersection between human rights and sustainable development.

 - Ama Francis specializes in developing legal solutions to disaster displacement and climate migration.
-She also analyzes and supports the implementation of adaptive measures in small islands and least developed countries.
+She also analyzes and supports the implementation of adaptive measures in small islands and poor countries.

 - Michael Gerrard, one of the nation’s top environmental lawyers, directs the Sabin Center for Climate Change Law.
 He and colleagues monitor climate-related legal developments, and government efforts to thwart action against climate change.
 He co-wrote the book Legal Pathways to Deep Decarbonization and is leading an initiative that provides legal support for renewable energy projects.

-- Geoffrey Heal studies the economics of climate change.
+- Geoffrey Heal is a global thought leader in studying the economics of climate change.

 - Noah Kaufman is an economist who has worked on energy and climate change policy in both the public and private sectors.
 He has studied carbon pricing, the economic impacts of climate policies, and long-term decarbonization strategies.

-- Jeffrey Sachs is a world-renowned economist and focuses on many different aspects of sustainable development including public health, economic development, social inclusion and food security.
+- Jeffrey Sachs is a world-renowned economist.
+He focuses on many different aspects of sustainable development including public health, economic development, social inclusion and food security.

 - Shiv Someshwar is an expert in climate and sustainable development policy.
 He has led numerous multidisciplinary efforts to build resilience to climate risks in developing countries, particularly in Asia.